 Price strategically: Businesses can strategically price Giffen goods to stimulate demand.
 By increasing the price of a Giffen good, companies can create a perception of higher quality or status, enticing consumers to purchase the product even at a higher price.

-Market effectively: Effective marketing strategies can enhance the appeal of Giffen goods to consumers.
+Market effectively: Effective marketingstrategies can enhance the appeal of Giffen goods to consumers.
 Highlighting the exclusivity, luxury, or status associated with Giffen goods can attract consumers who value these attributes and are willing to pay a premium for them.

 Monitor consumer behavior: Continuous monitoring of consumer behavior and market trends is essential to successfully leverage Giffen goods.
 By staying attuned to changing consumer preferences and economic conditions, businesses can adapt their strategies to maximize the demand for Giffen goods.